-Stage 1.
 Initial vegetation removal.
-Time constraint: November - May inclusive Removal of tops of vegetation are to be carried out by hand during the winter months.
+Time constraint: November - May inclusive during the winter months.
 Remove height of vegetation to 1ft.
-One week later remove growth to ground level, leaving the ground vegetation intact in case of hibernating dormice.
+One week later remove growth to ground.
 Roots must be left untouched for at least 2 weeks following this period.
 Stage 2.
 Removal of roots.
 Time constraint: May.
 After the two-week delay period, (and not before May) the roots can be removed subject to a fingertip search by a licenced ecologist with no evidence of dormice found.